-- 1. Looked After Children (LAC) including previously Looked After Children who are adopted or in guardianship. - 2.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+A looked after child is a child who, at the time of application, is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22 (1) of the Children Act 1989 applies).
+This includes children who were previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship. - 2.
 Children who have at least one parent who worships at the Parish Eucharist at St Peter's Church, Cowfold at least twice every month for a minimum period of six months prior to application, and who are resident within the ecclesiastical Parish of Cowfold. - 3.
 Children who have siblings at the school at the time of admission and who are resident within the ecclesiastical Parish of Cowfold. - 4.
 Children who have at least one parent who attends the main act of worship at another church (which must be a member of the Churches Together in Britain and Ireland or of the Evangelical Alliance) at least twice every month for a minimum period of six months prior to application and who are resident in the ecclesiastical Parish of Cowfold.
 New residents may apply to their previous church for a reference. - 5.
 All other children of parents who are resident within the ecclesiastical Parish of Cowfold. - 6.
 Children with siblings attending the school at the time of admission, but who are not resident within the ecclesiastical Parish of Cowfold. - 7.
 Children who have at least one parent who worships at the Parish Eucharist at St Peter's Church, Cowfold, at least twice every month, but who are not resident within the ecclesiastical Parish of Cowfold. - 8.
 Children who are not resident within the ecclesiastical Parish of Cowfold, but have at least one parent who attends the main act of worship at another church (which must be a member of the Churches Together in Britain and Ireland or of the Evangelical Alliance) at least twice every month for a minimum of six months prior to application.
 New residents may apply to their previous church for a reference. - 9.
-Any other children not included in the above criteria. - 10.
-Children needing a place at the school on exceptional and compelling social, psychological or medical grounds will be given priority within each of the above categories.
-(Such applications must be accompanied by a letter from a qualified person usually a doctor or social worker stating clearly why it is essential that the child attends the school).
-All such cases will be assessed by the Local Authority's panel of suitably qualified experts.
+Any other children not included in the above criteria.